The Cultic Area in Caesarea

 In ancient Christianity, Jesus was not portrayed as a person.
 Instead, symbols were used, one of which was the ram.
 It may or may not be a coincidence.
 The statue might have been part of the decoration of a Byzantine church at Caesarea.

-But it could also be dated to earlier times, maybe from the Roman period, and then the ram was incorporated in secondary use in the church structure.
-The ram appeared alongside the Greek gods Hermes and Mercury in Roman art, and it was a representation of the god Amun in Egyptian mythology.
-So it’s hard to know exactly.
+But it could also be dated to earlier times, maybe from the Roman period, and then the ram was incorporated into secondary use in the church structure.
+The ram appeared alongside the Greek gods Hermes and Mercury in Roman art, representing the god Amun in Egyptian mythology.
+So it’s hard to know precisely.

 The Cultic Area in Caesarea in the Muslim Period

-The city likely remained inhabited for some time under Arab rule, during the 7th and 8th centuries, albeit with a much-reduced population.
+The city likely remained inhabited under Arab rule, during the 7th and 8th centuries, albeit with a much-reduced population.
 Archaeological evidence shows a clear destruction layer identified with the conquest of 640, followed by some evidence of renewed settlement in the early Umayyad period.

 In This Photo: Tourists Stepping Down the Restored Platform That Lead to the Temple of Rome

-By the 11th century, it appears that the town had once again been developed into a fortified city.
-Writing in 1047, Nasir-i-Khusraw describes it as “a fine city, with running waters, and palm-gardens, and orange and citron trees.
+By the 11th century, the town had once again been developed into a fortified city.
+Writing in 1047, Nasir-i-Khusraw describes it as “a fine city, with running waters, and palm gardens, and orange and citron trees.
 Its walls are strong, and it has an iron gate.
 There are fountains that gush out within the city”.
-This is in agreement with William of Tyre’s description of the Crusaders’ siege in 1101, mentioning catapults and siege engines used against the city fortifications.
+This agrees with William of Tyre’s description of the Crusaders’ siege in 1101, mentioning catapults and siege engines used against the city fortifications.

 Where the Byzantine church use to be, Nasir-i-Khusraw noted a “beautiful Friday Mosque” in Caesarea in year 1047, “so situated that in its court you may sit and enjoy the view of all that is passing on the sea.”
 This was converted into the church of St. Peter in Crusader times.
 A wall which may belong to this building has been identified in modern times